18th Division (South Vietnam): 1975

 After the first PAVN attempt to seize Xuân Lộc had been soundly repulsed, the PAVN 341st Division on 9 April began a second assault on the town.
 Infantry and tanks were preceded by an artillery bombardment of about 4,000 rounds, one of the heaviest in the war.
 With tanks firing down the streets, hand-to-hand fighting developed in a fierce battle that lasted until dusk.
 By that time the 43rd Regiment had driven most of the shattered PAVN force from the town, and the 52nd Regiment base on Route 20 was still in ARVN hands.
 The PAVN resumed the attack the next day, this time committing the 165th Regiment of the 7th Division along with regiments of the 6th and 34lst Divisions; again the attack failed.
 West of Xuân Lộc, between Trảng Bom and the intersection of Highways 1 and 20, the ARVN 322nd Task Force and 1st Airborne Brigade (two battalions) were trying to force their way east against stiff resistance.
 The PAVN attacked the rear base of the 52nd Regiment on Route 20, the 43rd Infantry in Xuân Lộc and the 82nd Ranger Battalion on 11 April, the third day of the battle.
 At that time the battalion of the 48th Regiment securing Hàm Tân went back to Xuân Lộc and the 1st Airborne Brigade moved in closer to the town.
 Task Force 322 was making very slow progress opening the road from Trảng Bom to Xuân Lộc, and Toàn ordered Task Force 315 from Cu Chi to reinforce.
 On the 12th battalions of the 52nd Regiment were still in heavy fighting north of Xuân Lộc, but the town, although demolished, was still held by the 43rd Regiment.
 PAVN losses to that point were probably in excess of 800 killed, five captured, 300 weapons captured and 11 T-54 tanks destroyed.
 ARVN casualties had been moderate.
 Most of the 43rd Regiment was holding east of the town; the 48th was southwest; the 1st Airborne Brigade was south but moving north toward the 82d Ranger Battalion; and the 322 Task Force was on Route 1 west of the Route 20 junction attacking toward Xuân Lộc.
 Two resupply missions were flown into the besieged town; on 12 April CH-47 helicopters brought in 93 tons of artillery ammunition and followed with 100 tons the next day.
 Meanwhile, the RVNAF airplanes flying against intense antiaircraft fire, took a heavy toll of the PAVN divisions around Xuân Lộc.
 At 14:00 on 12 April RVNAF C-130 Hercules dropped two CBU-55 Fuel Air Explosive bombs on PAVN positions in the town of Xuan Vinh, close to Xuân Lộc, killing about 200 PAVN soldiers.
 The PAVN assault resumed on 13 April.
 By this time, seven of the nine regiments of the 6th, 7th and 341st Divisions had been committed to the battle.
 The attack began at 04:50 against the headquarters and 1st Battalion, 43rd Regiment, and lasted until 09:30.
 When the PAVN withdrew, they left 235 dead and about 30 weapons on the field.
 The attack picked up again at noon and lasted until 15:00, but the 43rd, with heavy RVNAF support held.
 Meanwhile the 1st Airborne Brigade continued to attack north toward Xuân Lộc and Task Force 322, now reinforced by the 315th and 316th Task Forces, struck from the west.
-RVNAF observers had discovered two batteries of l30mm guns northeast of Xuân Lộc and took them under attack.
+RVNAF observers had discovered two batteries of 130 mm guns northeast of Xuân Lộc and took them under attack.
 The PAVN continued sending additional forces into III Corps with the 320B and 325th Divisions moving to Long Khánh where they entered the battle on 15 April.
-An artillery bombardment of 1,000 rounds fell on the headquarters and 3rd Battalion, 52nd Regiment, an artillery battalion, and elements of the 5th Armored Cavalry Squadron, four 155mm. and eight 105mm. howitzers were destroyed, and the PAVN infantry and tank attack forced the battered ARVN force back along Route 1.
+An artillery bombardment of 1,000 rounds fell on the headquarters and 3rd Battalion, 52nd Regiment, an artillery battalion, and elements of the 5th Armored Cavalry Squadron, four 155 mm and eight 105 mm howitzers were destroyed, and the PAVN infantry and tank attack forced the battered ARVN force back along Route 1.
 The armored task forces on Route 1 had to pull back also; half of their equipment had been destroyed.
 The 1st Airborne Brigade, frustrated in its attack toward Xuân Lộc, withdrew through the plantations and jungles toward Bà Rịa in Phước Tuy Province.